-- new scientific approaches to toxicological evaluation of environmental chemicals (e.g., air and water pollutants, food additives, industrial wastes, and agricultural adjuvants) and physical agents (e.g., radiation, extreme temperature) at the molecular, cellular, and organism levels - mechanisms of action in the toxicity of chemical and physical environmental agents - the molecular pathology of tissue injury in acute and chronic toxicity
+- new scientific approaches to toxicological evaluation of environmental chemicals (e.g. air and water pollutants, food additives, industrial wastes, and agricultural adjuvants) and physical agents (e.g. radiation, climate sensitive exposure) at the molecular, cellular, and organism levels - mechanisms of action in the toxicity of chemical and physical environmental agents - · the molecular pathology of tissue injury in acute and chronic toxicity

-Environmental Epidemiology involves the study of effects of human exposure to broad environmental and occupational exposures on health outcomes.
-Human exposures cover social stressors, behavior factors, and chemical and physical exposures in different media such as air, water, food, and soil and via multiple routes including inhalation, ingestion, and dermal contact.
-Research areas include:
+Environmental Epidemiology examines the effects of exposure to environmental agents and other non-chemical factors on health outcomes.
+These factors include environmental contaminants in different media such as air, water, food, and soil and via multiple routes including inhalation, ingestion, and dermal absorption, as well as exposures to physical and social environmental agents such as radiation, temperature, noise, violence, segregation, location, and other environment factors.
+Research in the Environmental Epidemiology Track includes:

-- assessing individual level exposures to social, behavioral, and chemical and physical factors in environmental and occupational settings and examining associations of these exposures with health and disease outcomes - new approaches to the evaluation of human exposures to environmental chemicals, including exposure measurement, modeling, and biomonitoring - · social and environmental justice and community-based participatory research to improve health equity - intervention studies focusing on environmental health equity
+- · new approaches to the evaluation of human exposures to environmental chemicals, including exposure measurement, modeling, and biomonitoring - assessing individual and population level exposures to chemical and/or physical environmental agents and examining associations of these exposures with health and disease outcomes - · exposure to chemical, physical, and psychosocial work environment hazards and health outcomes - environmental justice and community-based participatory research to improve health equity - · intervention studies focusing on environmental health equity

-Students entering the program have varied backgrounds, including chemistry, biology, physiology, environmental science/engineering/health, epidemiology, interventional, health disparities, exposome, and public health.
+Students entering the program have varied backgrounds, including chemistry, biology, physiology, environmental science/engineering/health, epidemiology, intervention, health disparities, exposome, and public health.
 The curriculum is based on a foundation of basic and health sciences with applications of scientific principles to environmental exposures and their potential health effects.
 Formal course work is enriched by a strong commitment to student-professor interaction throughout the program.
 An important and integral part of the learning process is an early and intensive involvement of the student in ongoing original research projects in environmental health sciences, especially inhalation/pulmonary toxicology, reproductive and developmental toxicology, neurotoxicology, exposure sciences, risk assessment, environmental/occupational epidemiology, injury and violence prevention, environmental justice, and community-based participatory research.
+Research grants and contracts are available to support qualified doctoral students as research assistants.

 In addition to meeting the general admission requirements set by the Graduate Division, applicants must be admitted by an Admissions Committee composed of faculty members of the graduate program.
-Candidates will be selected on the basis of a balanced evaluation of the following criteria, with no one factor having more influence (1) prior scholastic performance, including a consideration of grades, course load, nature of courses taken, and college attended; (2) recommendations by professors and others; (3) experience in undergraduate and/or post-baccalaureate research; (4) an interview by members of the Admissions Committee and other faculty members, when feasible; and (5) scores for the general Graduate Record Examination test (GRE), which is temporarily waived for Fall 2024 and 2025 enrollments.
+Candidates will be selected on the basis of a balanced evaluation of the following criteria, with no one factor having more influence (1) prior scholastic performance, including a consideration of grades, course load, nature of courses taken, and college attended; (2) recommendations by professors and others; (3) experience in undergraduate and/or post-baccalaureate research; (4) an interview by members of the Admissions Committee and other faculty members, when feasible; and (5) scores for the general Graduate Record Examination test (GRE), which is temporarily waived for Fall 2024 and Fall 2025 enrollments.

-Undergraduate preparation of applicants should include one year of biology (one quarter of molecular biology, biochemistry, or chemistry is strongly recommended) and one year of mathematics (calculus and/or statistics).
+Undergraduate preparation of applicants should include one year of biology (one quarter of molecular biology or biochemistry is strongly recommended), one year of chemistry for the Environmental Toxicology track, and one year of mathematics (calculus and/or statistics) for both tracks.
 Outstanding applicants who lack one or two of these prerequisites may be given an opportunity to take the required course(s) either before admission or during the first year in the graduate program; in such circumstances, none of these required undergraduate courses may be used to satisfy the program elective or core course requirements.
 Upper-division or graduate science courses may be considered as substitutes for the above prerequisites by the Admissions Committee.

-Master of Science in Environmental Health Sciences
+Doctor of Philosophy in Environmental Health Sciences